Deadly deluge in Japan | Pictures | Reuters

 Local residents react in an area damaged by heavy rain in Asakura, Fukuoka Prefecture.
 REUTERS/Issei Kato

+Japanese Self-Defense Force soldiers use a bulldozer to remove debris on a street which were swept by heavy rain, in Toho village, Fukuoka Prefecture.
+REUTERS/Issei Kato

+Japanese Self-Defense Force soldiers walk on wooden debris which were swept away by heavy rain as they conducts search and rescue operation in Toho village, Fukuoka Prefecture.
+REUTERS/Issei Kato

+A police officer conducts search and rescue operation in the rain at an area hit by heavy rain at Yamada district in Asakura, Fukuoka Prefecture.
+REUTERS/Issei Kato

+Local residents walk past a soccer goalpost surrounded by debris and mud which were swept by heavy rain at the playground of Masue elementary school, where local residents were temporary evacuated to, at Haki district in Asakura, Fukuoka Prefecture....more

-A damaged area after heavy rain is pictured in Asakura, Fukuoka Prefecture.
+A page from a student yearbook, which is stained with mud, is seen at an area hit by heavy rain at Haki district in Asakura, Fukuoka Prefecture.
 REUTERS/Issei Kato

 Next Slideshows